 Strength

-The analysis can help us gain insight into the pipeline required to do the all-by-all analysis
+The analysis can help us gain insight into the feasibility of the usage of observational data for predicting HF in the T2DM population.

 The analysis can help gain insight into to suitability of each classifier when applied for prediction modelling using observational data.